 Is the unit 15 years or older?

 As a savvy business-minded person you know all mechanical systems have an economic life.
-Airplanes, automobiles, washing machines & ten key adding machines all have an economic life.
+Airplanes, automobiles, washing machines & ten-key adding machines all have an economic life.
 Just like these mechanical systems, your HVAC equipment has a day for when the “bell tolls” (thank you Hemingway!), if you have received 15 years of service from your AC unit then you should congratulate yourself because you are on the upper end of that appliances economic life.
 If costly repairs present themselves at this threshold point, then you should very seriously plan to replace.
 To do otherwise is to spend money on a unit that will most certainly need replaced very soon anyway.
 This gets back to sending good money after bad.

 Does your system run on R-22 refrigerant?

 Many older systems utilize a gas called R22 as a refrigerant.
 The Environmental Protection Agency (EPA) believes R22 refrigerant is bad for the environment and so R22 is being phased out altogether.
 Because of this governmental mandate, R22 is now very, very expensive.
-It will only get more expensive in the future as it become scarcer.
+It will only get more expensive in the future as it becomes scarcer.
 If your older system has a refrigerant leak, then repressurizing the system with R22 will be expensive now, but impossible later.
 If your older system is using R22 refrigerant the Repair v.
 Replace decision becomes clearer cut because of the EPA phase-out.
-While every situation is different, if your R22 system has multiple component failures today, or forecasted for near future (because components are seriously out of manufacturer’s specification), we recommend replacement.
+While every situation is different, if your R22 system has multiple component failures today, or forecasted for the near future (because components are seriously out of manufacturer’s specification), we recommend replacement.

 Replace if you have unacceptable energy costs

 A good business person is always looking for ways to cut the expense side of the balance sheet.
 It may be that your older unit functions just fine, but your energy bills are “out of control” or even unaffordable.
-You should know that replacing that energy hog with a new high-tech, high-efficiency unit has the very real potential of not only making your home more comfortable in the summer months, but also doing so at a net monthly savings over paying that outrageous power bill.
+You should know that replacing that energy hog with a new high-tech, the high-efficiency unit has the very real potential of not only making your home more comfortable in the summer months, but also doing so at a net monthly savings over paying that outrageous power bill.
 In other words the money you save in energy costs can make your payment on the new AC unit and, in some instances, even put money back into your pocket every month!
-Again, consult your licensed HVAC professional, but switching out your old system for a new high efficiency system, even when financing is considered, may actually pay you money back in return.
+Again, consult your licensed HVAC professional, but switching out your old system for a new high-efficiency system, even when financing is considered, may actually pay you money back in return.
 This makes great business sense!

 Replace your AC if your home is chronically uncomfortable

 An experienced business person knows where to look for waste and needless redundancy.
 Does your AC run constantly day and night in the summer?
 Are you running a central air conditioner system and adding a window unit(s) just to keep the sweat off?
 Don’t put up with it!
 Chances are your current AC unit is not up to the job.
-Your call, of course, but we believe that in addition to a comfort case, an economic case can be made for upgrading to a new high efficiency AC unit.
+Your call, of course, but we believe that in addition to a comforting case, an economic case can be made for upgrading to a new high-efficiency AC unit.
 A system that is running full-force around the clock is almost always using excessive amounts of electricity and that cost you a lot of money.
 A central air conditioning unit that requires you to add additional window units in the home means you are burning through an awful lot of energy and cash.
-Again, have your HVAC professional perform a home energy audit, but plan to be amazed at the additional comfort and cost savings a new, properly functioning, properly sized unit can add to your home and wallet.
+Again, have your HVAC professional perform a home energy audit, but plan to be amazed at the additional comfort and cost savings a new, properly functioning, the properly sized unit can add to your home and wallet.